Dogwei/Swifter.Json/README.md

 ### 1.6.0 Release Notes

 1. Fix known bugs.
-2. Remove dependency on Swiffer.Underlying component.
+2. Remove dependency: Swiffer.Underlying.
 3. Remove sensitive structures: MethodTable and FieldDesc.
+(Fast reflection for static fields is no longer supported, but has no effect on json.)
 4. Supports serialization and deserialization of very large files.